exonum/exonum-doc/src/advanced/consensus/specification.md

 ### Proof-of-Lock

-A set of +2/3 `Prevote` messages for the same proposal from the nodes at current round and blockchain height is called _Proof-of-Lock (PoL)_.
+A set of +2/3 `Prevote` messages for the same proposal from the nodes at the current round and blockchain height is called _Proof-of-Lock (PoL)_.
 Nodes store PoL as a part of the node state.
 The node can have no more than one stored PoL.

-A PoL is greater than recorded one (has a higher priority), in cases:
+A PoL is greater than the recorded one (has a higher priority), in cases:

 - There is no PoL recorded
 - The recorded PoL corresponds to a proposal with a smaller round